TneitaP/MpiModel/README.md

 | dB03       |  update the MANO(pure hand) support.
 | dB04       |  update the SMPL with Hand support.

-Here are the illustrations of the 3 demos.
+Here are the illustrations of the 4 demos. demo1 and demo2 are developed for both SMPL and SMAL, demo3 is for MANO, and demo4 for SMPLwMANO.

 - *Demo1*: dB01_LoadShape.py

     View how the first 3 **beta[:3]** parameters identify the person and animal.